 ) icon.

 - Populate fields in the following panel sections as applicable.
-You can do this manually or by using the highlight annotation tool to map values directly to content in the document.
+You can do this manually or by highlighting and extracting content to map values directly to content in the document.

 - Details: Specify report details.
-To generate an Inbox Item, you must specify New Info Date and Report Type, which you cannot populate using the highlight annotation tool.
+To generate an Inbox Item, you must specify New Info Date and Report Type, which you cannot populate by extracting content.

 - Country: Specify country details.
 To generate the Inbox Item, you must specify Reporter Country or Event Country.

-- Event: Add up to ten (10) events.
+- Event: Add events.
 To promote the generated Inbox Item to a Case, you must add a primary Adverse Event.

-- Product: Add up to ten (10) products.
+- Product: Add products.
 To promote the generated Inbox Item to a Case, you must add a primary Product.

 - Patient: Specify patient details.To promote the generated Inbox Item to a Case, you must populate at least one (1) of these fields.